1 Corinthians 12:22

 Nay, much more those members of the body, which seem to be more feeble, are necessary:

-But much rather, the members of the body which seem to be weaker are necessary;
+On the contrary, those parts of the body that seem to be weaker are in fact indispensable,

 Nay, much more those members of the body, which seem to be more feeble, are necessary: